menzHSE/torch-gan/README.md

                         Number of latent dimensions (positive integer)
 ```
 **Example**

-The status output during training shows the losses for the generator and the discriminator, the averaged output values of the discriminator for real images ($D(x)$) and for fake images ($D(G(z))$), both before and after an optimization step.
+The status output during training shows the losses for the discriminator and the generator , the averaged output values of the discriminator for real images, $D(x)$, and for fake images, $D(G(z))$, both before and after an optimization step.

+- **Discriminator Loss**: Measures the discriminator's ability to distinguish between real and generated images.
+Lower values indicate higher accuracy.
+- **Generator Loss**: Reflects the generator's effectiveness in creating images that the discriminator mistakes as real.
+A lower value signifies better performance.
+- **$D(x)$**: The average score given by the discriminator to real images.
+Closer to 1 is ideal, showing high recognition of real/fake images.
+- **$D(G(z))$**: The average score for generated (fake) images.
+Initially low, but an increase over time suggests the generator is improving.

+Balancing these values is key in GAN training.
+The overall process is very sensitive to different model architectures, hyperparameters, etc. The goal is for the generator to progressively get better at creating realistic images, while the discriminator maintains a robust ability to tell real from fake.

 ```
 $ python train.py --dataset=mnist